Rhagadostoma

 Rhagadostoma is a genus of fungi in the family Nitschkiaceae.
 All species in the genus are lichenicolous, meaning they live parasitically on lichens.

 Species

 As of August 2022, Species Fungorum accepts 8 species of Rhagadostoma.
-The following list of Rhagadostoma species give the name, taxonomic authority (standard abbreviations are used) and year of publication (or transfer into this genus), and host species (or host genus).
+The following list of Rhagadostoma species gives the name, taxonomic authority (standard abbreviations are used), year of publication (or transfer into this genus), and host species (or host genus).
 Host information is from Diederich and colleagues' 2018 review on lichenicolous fungi.